RocketChat/hubot-gitsy/README.md

 * A user having access to a project granted
 * A user having access to a project revoked

-To set up a system hook in Gitlab go to the admin area and then to System Hooks.
-The URL should be in the form: `<bot url>/gitlab/system`.
+To set up a system hook in Gitlab go to the admin area and then to System Hooks.\
+The URL should be in the form: `<bot url>/gitlab/system`.\
 Triggers can be chosen and the system hook can be added.

 ##### Using web hooks

 A web hook can be used to monitor events for specific projects.
 These events includes commits, issues, wiki pages etc.

-To set up a web hook go to the project page, hover over settings and click integrations.
-The URL should be in the form `<bot url>/gitlab/web`.
+To set up a web hook go to the project page, hover over settings and click integrations.\
+The URL should be in the form `<bot url>/gitlab/web`.\
 As with system hooks, triggers can be chosen and the web hook can be added.

-#### Retrieving information on command
+#### Retrieving information from Gitlab
 Channel → Bot → Gitlab

 To retrieve information from Gitlab interactively, `GITLAB_URL` and `GITLAB_API_KEY` are necessary.

 You can issue a command and Gitsy will query Gitlab and post a response back in the channel.

 Commands include:

 * intro gitsy - gitsy introduces itself and lists available commands
 * projects - list all projects available
 * prs for n - list open merge requests for project #n